Wolfgang-Amadeus-Mozart/Powershell_Projects/Real Projects/readme.md

      - Provides feedback on the installation progress and cleans up the session afterward.
    - **Usage:** The script requires the PC name as a parameter.
 It establishes a remote session, transfers the installer, and starts the installation process.

+4. **Project 4: Installing and Reinstalling Software on Remote Hosts**
+   - **Description:** This script handles the installation and reinstallation of a software application on a remote host.
+It provides options to install the software from scratch or to reinstall it in cases where the current version is outdated or malfunctioning.
+   - **Key Features:**
+     - Installs the software on a remote machine if it is not already present.
+     - Reinstalls the software by removing an outdated version and installing a new one.
+     - Offers a menu interface for selecting the desired action (install, reinstall old version to new, or reinstall the current version).
+   - **Usage:** The script requires the PC name and administrative credentials.
+The user selects the appropriate action from the menu, and the script performs the necessary steps to install or reinstall the software.
+   - **Security Note:** The script has been sanitized for security reasons, with placeholders (`<software_installer.msi>`, `<Network Path to Installer>`, etc.) replacing sensitive information.
+Users must manually replace these placeholders with the actual software details for the script to function correctly.

 ## Getting Started

 To use these scripts: